gooddata/GoodData-CL/examples/zendesk/README.md

         $ ./bin/gdi.sh -u <username> -p <password> -e 'GenerateCsvConfigTemplate(csvHeaderFile=examples/zendesk/data.csv,configFile=examples/zendesk/config.xml)'

 3. now you need configure your `config.xml` file to describe your data.
-Remove all &lt;folder&gt; and &lt;pk&gt; entries, change all &lt;ldmType&gt; entries to ATTRIBUTE, except entries for "Summation column" and "Resolution time", which should be set FACT:
+For detailed instructions, see [documentation](../../doc/DOCUMENTATION.md#config).
+For your Zendesk data, you need to remove all &lt;folder&gt; and &lt;pk&gt; entries, change all &lt;ldmType&gt; entries to ATTRIBUTE, except entries for "Summation column" and "Resolution time", which should be set to FACT:

         $ vi ./examples/zendesk/config.xml